-Associate Professor of Politics; Chair of Environmental Studies
+Associate Professor of Politics; Chair and Departmental Faculty Advisor for Environmental Studies

 PhD 2007, University of Chicago, Political Science

 MA 2001, University of Chicago, Committee on International Relations

 BA 1997, University of California, Berkeley, Political Science